 - 💪Strengthen your password – don't be afraid to mix up some numbers, symbols, and non-dictionary words into your passwords.
 Just remember to avoid using things like birthdays, pet names, and hometowns as your password.

 - 🧠Invest in a password manager – a good password manager will help you remember your passwords as well as create them, and they'll always suggest strong passwords, too.
 What's more, some password managers can even point out and warn you about scummy sites!

-- 🧼Keep your device clean – don't underestimate how useful antivirus software is can be!
+- 🧼Keep your device clean – don't underestimate how useful top antivirus software can be!
 Anyone who spends a lot of time online can benefit from one, and there are some cracking options available that won't break the bank.
 Antivirus programs can prevent malware from infecting your device and logging your keystrokes.

 Achievement tracking sites are an awesome organizational tool.
 You can keep tabs on multiple games, including their DLCs and add-ons, and create a living profile of your accomplishments to share with the community.
 Plus, there are always other players to help, events to join, and guides to write.

 So, whether you collect trophies to test your skill, engage in some competition, or explore every nook of the games you love, it could be worth checking out a tracking site.
 They're like a communal database of user-generated knowledge!